nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 * [Eagle](https://www.autodesk.com/products/eagle/overview)

-	Eagle is powerful PCB design and schematic layout software.
-It's features go deep but it's main work flow can be learned by beginners quickly.
+	Eagle is a powerful PCB design and schematic layout software.
 It's well used and has a strong community behind it.
 There are plenty of tutorials found online, such as at [Sparkfun](https://www.sparkfun.com/tutorials/108), [Adafruit](https://learn.adafruit.com/ktowns-ultimate-creating-parts-in-eagle-tutorial/introduction), and [YouTube](https://www.youtube.com/user/EAGLECadSoftComputer).
 Start by reading an overview of the software and finding links to tutorials, example projects and more on [Eagle's product page](https://www.autodesk.com/products/eagle/overview).
 Find our C.H.I.P.
 Pro Eagle compatible footprint for download above.

 * [Altium](http://www.altium.com/)

-	Used by professionals and hobbyists, a bigger learning curve comes with Altium but it is worth the time invested if you plan on continuing to design PCBs.
+	Used by professionals and advanced hobbyists.
+A bigger learning curve comes with Altium but it is worth the time invested if you plan on continuing to design production ready grade PCBs.

 ### PCB Fabrication Services